Luis99DavidFloresTorres/FineTune-Semantic-Model/README.md

 # FineTune-Semantic-Model
-Fine tune a Pretrain model
+Fine tune a Pretrain model to best results.